 Viar360 bridges the gap between 360˚ video and virtual reality

 In virtual reality, you have a choice to interact with the environment.
 While 360 media allows you to look around in the space, there’s no interactivity.
 Viar360 solves just that problem.
 It allows storytellers to create an interactive experience.
 A storyteller has the ability to add a layer of information on top of the 360˚ media or create transitions from one scene to another.

 “There were a lot of questions in post-production on where to place hotspots and transitions points to have the story feel as natural as possible.
 We had to be careful with the selection and choosing the right graphical material.
 One of the main questions was if the viewer wants more freedom to choose or less.
 We haven’t looked at the analytics yet – and that’s where we can learn from the actual user’s feedback.

 Praprotnik believes that virtual reality belongs in the journalism department.
 “There’s a great opportunity to use this medium in storytelling as well as an educational tool.
 Instead of classic storytelling, VR places the viewer at the heart of the experience and the environment around him.
 The viewer becomes part of the participant within the story.
 When you step into the Planica 360 story, the journalist Anja Hlaca Ferjancic talks directly to you.”

 A new chapter in sport journalism

-“This might be next chapter in sports journalism and we might see it at the next Olympic Games.
+“This might be the next chapter in sports journalism and we might see it at the next Olympic Games.
 The technology is already being used but not many people have the chance to experience it yet.
-It’s a new medium and a new industry, which will first find its place in entertainment sector before it finds a way in education and learning.
+It’s a new medium and a new industry, which will first find its place in the entertainment sector before it finds a way in education and learning.